Tourists To Use Precautionary Measures Due To Dense Fog - UrduPoint

 He said the provincial government had launched an emergency to save the lives of the people and announced a holiday in educational institutions while markets remained closed in Punjab on Saturday.

-He further said the government advised the tourists to stay indoors and refrain from unnecessary travelling from one place to another, adding that tourists might face various diseases due to smog waves.
+He further said the government advised the tourists to stay indoors and refrain from unnecessary travel from one place to another, adding that tourists might face various diseases due to smog waves.

 Officials said that the purpose of closing the motorways in foggy hours during the night is to prevent mishaps and protect the lives of tourists.

-He said the tourists were requested to complete their journey and reach the destinations before the onset of fog, adding that use fog lights in vehicles to avoid from untoward incidents.
+He said the tourists were requested to complete their journey and reach their destinations before the onset of fog, adding that they should use fog lights in vehicles to avoid untoward incidents.

 \395